rubal2508/SWE-Interview-Prep-Guide/Notes Hiring Manager/HM Notes 1 Private.md

 - Example of something you created end-to-end.
 - Tell me about a time where you helped people.
 - Tell me about a challenging project (your learnings and the impact created)
-  > Wakanda, Discount
+  > Wakanda, Discount, LAAS
 - Tell me about a time where you did something that was not your job responsibility.
 - Something you did out of your comfort zone.
-  > infra procur, deployment pipeline setup
+  > infra procur, deployment pipeline setup, youtube video
 - Any ideas you took from another team and implemented in your team.
   > kafka disaster recovery, Gen AI, sprint planning,